Master of Arts

 Each student must also enroll in at least one organized course in geography during both the first and the second semester in the graduate program.
 These courses must be taught by different full-time faculty members within the department, as approved by the graduate adviser.
 Geography 390K, 390L, 397, and 398T may not be counted toward this requirement.
 Geography 397, Conference Course in Geography, may be counted only once toward the degree.
 By the middle of the second semester, the student should have chosen a supervising committee.

 When all course requirements and the language or methods requirement have been fulfilled, the student completes the degree by presenting independent research in the form of a thesis or report.

 All students entering the doctoral program must hold a Master of Arts degree or the equivalent.

 To qualify for advancement to candidacy, a student must do the following:

-- Complete, with a grade of at least B-, two required seminars, Geography 390K and 390L, in the first year of study.
-All doctoral students must also take two courses taught by different full-time faculty members within the department, as approved by the graduate adviser.
+- Complete, with a grade of at least B, two required seminars, Geography 390K and 390L, in the first year of study.
+All doctoral students must also take three courses taught by different full-time faculty members within the department, as approved by the graduate adviser.
 Geography 390K, 390L, 397, and 398T may not be counted toward this requirement.
 Doctoral students may repeat Geography 397, Conference Course in Geography, but this course may be counted only twice toward the degree.